greenboxal/doggohub/doc/api/ci/runners.md

 ## Register a new runner

-Used to make GitLab CI aware of available runners.
+Used to make DoggoHub CI aware of available runners.

 ```sh
 POST /ci/api/v1/runners/register